Skip to main content

 • Under 16 may not operate a Class 3 e-bike

-• Electric Kick Scooter: is a standing scooter that has a helper motor and may be operated using just a throttle.
-Is treated and regulated like an e-bike.
+• Electric Kick Scooter: a standing scooter with a helper motor may be operated using a throttle.
+It is treated and regulated like an e-bike.

 • Scooter: is basically a small motorcycle, usually with an automatic transmission, typically between 50cc and 150cc.

 • Moped: 1.5Hp (1,500w) max, 49cc max, 25mph max.
 Need insurance, any class of driver's license, moped registration (but no title), and proof of ownership.
 Must stay off bicycle paths/lanes and cannot operate on public roadways (but can use the shoulder or travel adjacent to the road).
-Usually, mopeds are equipped with pedals, safety items: mirror, lights, brake light, turn signal, horn, & speedometer.
+Usually, mopeds are equipped with pedals and safety items: mirror, lights, brake light, turn signal, horn, & speedometer.
 The ARS is a bit confusing on mopeds, such as the absence of a specific pedal requirement.
-In any case, ride sensibly, safely, and obey all traffic laws.
+In any case, ride sensibly and safely and obey all traffic laws.
 Wear a good DOT-rated helmet.

 • Gas bikes: 48cc max, 1hp max, 20mph max.
 It's a bicycle with a helper motor.

-• OHV: primarily driven or made for operation off road.
-Must have a title and registration, driver's license, plus an OHV decal.
+• OHV: primarily driven or made for operation off-road.
+Must have a title, registration, driver's license, and an OHV decal.
 Under 49cc needs no OHV decal.

-• Motor driven cycle: is a motorcycle.
-Title, MC license endorsement, registration, insurance and all safety devices are required.
+• Motor-driven cycle: a motorcycle.
+Title, MC license endorsement, registration, insurance, and all safety devices are required.

 What Arizona has to say (ARS 28-101):